Monica Coleman: Education

+Coleman grew up in Ann Arbor, Michigan, where she graduated from Greenhills School.

+Coleman earned her bachelor's degree in Afro-American Studies from Harvard-Radcliffe College in 1995, her Master of Divinity and Certificate in Religion, Gender, and Sexuality from Vanderbilt University Divinity School in 1998, and both her Master of Arts and PhD in Philosophy of Religion and Theology from Claremont Graduate University in 2004.

 Ministry

 Monica Coleman accepted a call to ministry at nineteen years of age.
-Reverend Coleman is an ordained elder in the African Methodist Episcopal Church.
+She is an ordained elder in the African Methodist Episcopal Church.

-A part of Coleman's work has been to train church staff and congregants on how to care for and support individuals who have undergone sexual violence.
-It was while she was a student at Vanderbilt University Divinity School in 1997 that she created a ministry focused on sexual assault at Metropolitan Interdenominational Church in Nashville, Tennessee.
+Part of Coleman's work has been training church staff and congregants on how to care for and support individuals who have experienced sexual violence.
+While she was a student at Vanderbilt University Divinity School in 1997, she created a ministry focused on sexual assault called "The Dinah Project" at Metropolitan Interdenominational Church in Nashville, Tennessee.

 In 2004, Coleman published The Dinah Project: A Handbook for Congregational Response to Sexual Violence.
 This work provides personal narrative about being a survival of sexual assault while also offering a resource guide to assist churches in caring for those who have experienced sexual violence.

-Coleman has written about her mental health journey in a spiritual memoir, Bipolar Faith: a Black Woman’s Journey with Depression and Faith.
+Coleman has written about her mental health journey in a spiritual memoir titled Bipolar Faith: a Black Woman’s Journey with Depression and Faith.

-Career
+Academic career

 Since 2019, Monica Coleman has worked as a Professor of Africana Studies at the University of Delaware.
 In 2020, Coleman became the Coordinator of the African American Public Humanities Initiative at the University of Delaware.

-In 2004, after completing her Ph.D. at the Claremont School of Theology, Coleman became an assistant professor of religion at Bennett College in Greensboro, North Carolina.
+In 2004, after completing her PhD at Claremont Graduate University, Coleman became an assistant professor of religion at Bennett College in Greensboro, North Carolina.
 Coleman served as the Director of the Womanist Religious Program at Bennett.
 After two years, Coleman accepted the role of assistant professor of systematic theology at Luther School of Theology at Chicago.
 In 2008, she returned to Claremont, California to serve in the role of assistant professor of religion at the Claremont Graduate University.
 She became a professor of constructive theology and African American theology at Claremont School of Theology.
 Coleman taught at Claremont for ten years.
 It was during her time at Claremont that she became co-director of the Center for Process Studies.
-Coleman made another career move to become the professor of africana studies and director of graduate studies at the University of Delaware in 2019.
+Coleman made another career move to become Professor of Africana Studies and Director of Graduate Studies at the University of Delaware in 2019.

 Coleman's work and pedagogy examines African American religious pluralism through lived experiences seen in memoirs and texts outside of what are traditionally considered in the study of religious pluralism.
 She discusses that the theology, culture, spirituality, and the communal contributions of religious differences of African Americans are not included in most conversations about religious pluralism in the West.
 She maintains that those who study religion would gain a richer understanding of pluralism and religious differences in their contexts by learning about African American pluralism.